EiichiroIto/m5squeak/README.md

 * M5Stack Official CardKB Mini Keyboard.

 # Run
-1. Write m5squeak.image in the images folder to the root of the micro SD card.
+1. Copy the image file (images/m5squeak.image) to the root of the micro SD card.
 2. Insert the micro SD card into the CORE2.
-3. Write m5squeak.bin in the firmware folder to CORE2.
+3. Write the firmware (firmware/m5squeak.bin) to CORE2.
 4. Restart CORE2.

 # Usage